-When plugged into the power supply the instrument will power on and display charging.
+Note: When plugged into the power supply the instrument will power on and display charging.
 When complete the display will change to show that the instrument is charged.
-To switch the instrument ON while charging or charged is displayed the operator will need to switch the instrument off and then on again.
+To switch the instrument ON whilst charging or charged is displayed, the operator will need to press and hold the power key briefly.